 The Polygraph Lie Detector.

 This project was from a group of students interested in the physiology of lying.
 At Backyard Brains we love to extract and read physiological signals, and as the traditional polygraph measures skin conductance, respiration, blood pressure, and heart rate, building a DIY polygraph is right in our wheelhouse.
-To keep it simple in the beginning, we decided to focus on skin conductance alone, something we have been asked to study before many times.
+To keep it simple in the beginning, together with the students we decided to focus on skin conductance alone, something we have been asked to study before many times.

 When someone lies, there is the hypothesis that the persons subtly increases sweating.
 Since sweat is salty water, and salty water is much more conductive than dry skin, we should be able to measure a decrease in skin resistance across the palms when a person is lying.